 On the other hand, having matching wall and floor tiles can limit your options if you are on a tight budget.
 Read more about bathroom floor tile ideas here.

-Shower Tile To Ceiling Or Not?
+Shower Tile To The Ceiling Or Not?

 You can stretch the tiles to the ceiling if you want to further protect the bathroom walls from the ravages of moisture and mildew.
-Pushing the tiles to the ceiling aesthetically expands and modernizes the bathroom.
+Pushing the tiles to the ceiling aesthetically expands and modernizes the design.
 However, you must take note that this would be an expensive construction project.

 See more related content in our article about bathroom half-wall tile designs on this page.